comethx/EasyTrainer/README.md

 from EasyTrainerCore import EasyTrain

 if __name__ == "__main__":
+    # after training, the EasyTrain.start() will return the latest model
-    EasyTrain.start(
+    model = EasyTrain.start(

-        gpu_nums=0,  # 0: using cpu to train, 1: using gpu to train, more than 1: using multi-gpu to train (default: 0)
+        gpu_nums=1,  # 0: using cpu to train, 1: using gpu to train, more than 1: using multi-gpu to train (default: 0)

-        model_name="mobilenetv2",  # choose the model, you can choose from the list (default: mobilenetv2)
+        model_name="mobilenetv2",  # choose the model, you can choose from the list (default: efficientnet-b3)

         # 'resnext101_32x8d'
         # 'resnext101_32x16d',